Do I Need an Inspection to Install an Outdoor Handrail?

 How to Install a Level Handrail on Concrete

 Quality iron handrails for porches increase a property’s safety and curb appeal.
-Level handrails are the easiest to install and can be done by a single person with common household tools.
-If you’re still unsure after reading this guide, check out our more detailed guide on how to install a level handrail on concrete.
+If you’re learning how to install handrail on concrete for the first time, level handrails are the most beginner-friendly option.
+They’re the easiest to install and can be done by a single person with common household tools, but if you need more guidance, check out our detailed guide here.

 Place the assembled handrail into position, ensuring the mounting brackets are a minimum of two inches away from the edge of the concrete.
 If the brackets are any less than two inches from the edge, you run the risk of cracking the concrete during the next step.

-Once the handrail is in place, you need to use the provided masonry drill bit and hammer drill to drill through the holes on the mounting bracket into the concrete.
+Once the handrail is in place, use a masonry drill bit and hammer drill to drill through the holes on the mounting bracket into the concrete.
+This is one of the most important steps when installing handrail on concrete.
 Masonry bits are specifically made for concrete, brick and pavers.
 They provide a cleaner cut and go through the concrete much quicker than a regular drill bit.
 Be certain to keep your drill bit relatively cool while drilling.
-This can be accomplished by dipping it in water while drilling
+This can be accomplished by dipping it in water while drilling.

-With the holes drilled, you can fasten the railing to the concrete.
-A kit from DIY Handrail includes the appropriate fasteners.
-If yours doesn’t come with fasteners and you’re not sure which ones you need, this page can help.
-For concrete, 2¼” x 5/16” screw fasteners are recommended.
-For brick and pavers it is recommended to use the 5” x 5/16” to reach beyond the brick or paver and into the masonry substrate.
-It is advised to use an impact driver to drive the fasteners into the masonry.
+With the holes drilled, you can fasten the railing to the concrete using appropriate fasteners.
+For concrete, 2¼” x 5/16″ screw fasteners are recommended.
+For brick and pavers, use 5″ x 5/16″ fasteners to reach beyond the brick or paver and into the masonry substrate.
+It’s advised to use an impact driver to drive the fasteners into the masonry.
+Learn more about choosing the best iron handrail fasteners for your project.

 After you mount the rail to concrete, use a level on every side to ensure the handrail is plumb.
 If the handrail isn’t level, you need to loosen the fasteners and slide the appropriate amount of washer under the bracket until it is.
 Once level, refasten the fasteners.